-Electives should be selected in consultation with the graduate studies advisor in accordance with the candidate's chosen area of emphasis.
+1.5 units of electives 1.5 units Note: Electives should be selected in consultation with the graduate studies advisor in accordance with the candidate's chosen area of emphasis.
 Students may select courses listed under any Mount graduate programs (GAHN, GFSG, GCYS, GSLL, GEDU, etc.) or other university graduate programs.
-If selecting electives from other universities, students must obtain formal approval; see page 18 for information regarding authorized external courses.
+If selecting electives from other universities, students must obtain formal approval; see section 2.2.2 Authorized External Courses and concurrent Registration on page 16 for information.